 - Gives visual and kinesthetic experience with problem-solving skills

-- Working on an activity also helps you see alternate approaches/methods to a given challenge as you physically work through an activity
+- Helps you see alternate approaches/methods to a given challenge as you physically work through an activity

 - Strengthens memory skills